 ADHD and cleaning house is a pain point for many of us.
 Of all the ADHD symptoms that annoy us, house cleaning is one that drives people with ADHD nuts.
 Many of us have a relationship with messiness that stretches back into childhood.

 By the time I got to adulthood, I understood well the effects of living with messiness.
 It wasn’t until I had an ADHD test and started going through ADHD treatment that I discovered the reason why I had so much trouble with messiness.
-Here’s the reason why
+Here’s the reason why: ADHD SYMPTOMS!

 ADHD Symptoms that affect our ability to complete tasks